TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 # CrunchPowJS
-Collection of ES6/2015 modules that allow for passing of view data to ES6/2015 modules,two way data binding, base model class for persistent data structures, and routing.
+Collection of ES6/2015 modules that allow for passing of view data to ES6/2015 modules,two way data binding, base model class for persistent data structures, client side routing, a state machine, and a few utility functions.

 Each module can be run independent of the rest of the modules.
 Data is stored within each module rather than the global namespace.